pyrotechnist/French-learning-node/Note.md

 C' est  du  temps  perdu .     it is wasted time  / It is lost time.

+En plein hiver!               in the middle of winter

 ## Adverbs-2 ##

 C'est à peu près ça.
 That is about it.